jlee1114/Stable-Interview/README.md

     * Simpy [4.1.1]

 ## Project Outline:
-I. Data Preparation and Exploration
+I. Dataset Preparation and Exploration
   * Data Cleaning: Process dataset to handle missing values, correct anomalies, and prepare it for analysis.
   * Exploratory Data Analysis: Use visualizations to understand the data’s underlying patterns, distributions, and correlations.